 Mumbai is a city of extra sensory everything.
-The lights are bright, the colors are vibrant, the food is full of flavor and sunsets offer captivating warmth.
-The smells – yeah, those will get you too.
-It’s a captivating place to visit, but to maximize your trip there are a few things to know before you go.
+The lights are bright, the colors are vibrant, the food is full of flavor and sunsets offer captivating warmth and all the beauty you’d hope for.

 Mumbai traffic is epic, even in comparison to New York, Bangkok and many of the worst traffic cities.
 Rides between the city and the airport can take easily over an hour, even though the distance is just 14 miles from the city’s southernmost tip.
 Plan accordingly for any flights.

 Seriously, it’s better to pass time in the stunning international terminal at Mumbai Airport than miss a flight and fork over $1,000s for a new flight.

 Mumbai, like most of India offers water which is mostly unsuitable to foreigners.